martin-ottens/proto2testbed/README.md

 ```
 All Proto²Testbed commands need to be executed in this virtual environment.

 The file `/etc/proto2testbed/proto2testbed_defaults.json` (see `/proto2testbed_defaults.json`) should exist on the system.
-The database referenced in ths config can be added with the following command:
+The database referenced in this config can be added with the following command:
 ```bash
 influx -execute 'CREATE DATABASE testbed'
 ```